-This committee, composed primarily of faculty members from across the institution, has identified a QEP topic area using a broad-based approach.
-They reviewed the strategic vision, collected data from various offices, and gathered input from the university community.
-The topic area identified is Foundations for Learning, Well-being, and Career.
+This committee, composed primarily of faculty members from across the institution, identified Foundations for Learning, Well-being, and Career as our QEP topic area after reviewing the strategic vision, collecting and reviewing data from various offices, and gathering broad-based input from the university community.
 Read about the topic selection and plan development.

 College of Architecture & Design